Cope India: Cope India 2023 (CI23)

 The sixth edition was hosted at Agra Air Force Station, Kalaikunda Air Force Station and Air Force Station Arjan Singh for over two weeks between 10 and 21 April.
-The USAF sent its F-15E Strike Eagle fighters, C-130, MC-130J, C-17 and the B-1B Lancer bomber aircraft, whereas IAF deployed Rafale, Su-30MKI, Jaguar, C-17 and C-130J aircraft fleet.
+The USAF sent its F-15E Strike Eagle fighters, C-130, MC-130J, C-17 and the Rockwell B-1B Lancer bomber aircraft, whereas IAF deployed Rafale, Su-30MKI, Jaguar, C-17 and C-130J aircraft fleet.
 Aircrew from the Japan Air Self-Defense Force had participated as observers.
 Colonel Biren Oberoi was appointed as the Director of the exercise.
 The exercise, which included 564 personnel from the USAF and IAF, culminated on 24 April at Kalaikunda.
 Two C-130J along with 69 airmen had joined the exercise from Yokota Air Base.
 A total of 250 Airmen and 10 aircraft participated from the 374th Airlift Wing.

 Cope India 2025 (CI25)

 The 2025 edition of the exercise was held between 10 and 13 November and was hosted by India.
 The USAF had deployed the B-1B Lancer bomber aircraft to the Kempegowda International Airport.
-Meanwhile, the IAF deployed its Su-30MKI and Mirage 2000 aircraft in the exercise.
+Meanwhile, the IAF deployed its Su-30MKI, Rafale, and Mirage 2000 aircraft in the exercise.

 This edition saw Australia and Japan participating in the exercise as the maiden and second time.
 The exercise was held almost simultaneously with the naval exercise, Malabar, which also included the same set of four countries as part of the Quad.